randy-rebucas/clinic-management/docs/DASHBOARD_REPORTING.md

 # Dashboard & Reporting System

-This document describes the Dashboard & Reporting features implemented in the clinic management system.
+This document describes the Dashboard & Reporting features implemented in MyClinicSoft.

 ## Features Overview